Mary Jo Campbell

 Let's just say I've answered nature's call in some of the most scenic places on earth, at all altitudes.

 Hydration systems that bounce around or chafe the skin; wearing wrong clothes for the conditions.
 My propensity to sprain my ankles and ruin a good running base.

 Something non running related that no one would guess about me:

 I'm one of 10 kids and used to fly airplanes.

 Other hobbies and interests:

-Cycling, hiking 14-ers, watching gymnastics meets, baking healthy cookies and muffins, drinking great wine with an awesome dinner.
+Cycling, hiking 14-ers, baking healthy cookies and muffins, and drinking great wine with a home cooked meal.

 Just because you are healthy, fit, don't smoke, eat organic, take good care of yourself and have no weird symptoms does NOT mean you'll never get cancer.
 Get a regular exam and agree to those stupid tests your doctor recommends so you'll catch tumors, lumps, etc. early.
 Cancer is no respecter of athletes.